Belfast: Fintech and cybersecurity

 From the 1990s, Belfast established itself as a significant location for call centres and for other back-office services.
-Attracting U.S. operators such as Citi, Allstate, Liberty Mutual, Aflac and FD Technologies (Kx Systems), it as since been identified by the UK Treasury as "key fintech [financial technology] hub".
+U.S. businesses, such as Citi, Allstate, Liberty Mutual, Aflac, FD Technologies (Kx Systems) and Bank of America, have operations here.
+It has since been identified by the UK Treasury as "key financial technology (Fintech) hub".
 Fintech's key areas (its "ABCD") are artificial intelligence, blockchain, cloud computing, and big data.

 The sector's principal constraint, cyber security, has been addressed since 2004 by the Queens University Institute of Electronics, Communications and Information Technology (IECIT), and its Centre for Secure Information Technologies (CSIT).
-The IECIT is the anchor tenant at Catalyst (science park) in the Titanic Quarter, which hosts a cluster of companies seeking to offer innovative cyber-security solutions.
+The IECIT is the anchor tenant at Catalyst in the Titanic Quarter, which hosts a cluster of cyber-security companies.

 Film

 Between 2018 and 2023, film and television production based largely in Belfast, and occupying significant new studio capacity in the ports area, contributed £330m to Northern Ireland's economy.
-There are two 8-acre media complexes (serviced by the adjacent City Airport): the Titanic Studios on Queen's Island (the Titanic Quarter) and across the Victoria Channel in Giant's Park on the Lough's north foreshore, the Belfast Harbour Studios.
-Together they offer 226,000 ft^{2} of studio space, plus offices and workshops, and have attracted U.S. production companies such as Amazon, HBO (including all eight series of its fantasy drama Game of Thrones), Paramount, Playtone, Universal, and Warner Bros.
+There are two 8-acre media complexes, serviced by the adjacent City Airport,: the Titanic Studios on Queen's Island (the Titanic Quarter) and across the Victoria Channel in Giant's Park on the Lough's north foreshore, the Belfast Harbour Studios.
+Together they offer 226,000 ft2 of studio space, plus offices and workshops, and have attracted U.S. production companies such as Amazon, HBO, (Note: This included all eight series of its fantasy drama Game of Thrones.)
+Paramount, Universal, Playtone and Warner Bros.

 At the beginning of 2024, Ulster University, in partnership with Belfast Harbour and supported by Northern Ireland Screen, announced an £72m investment to add to the complex a new virtual production, research and development, facility, Studio Ulster.
 Additional studio space is available at Loop Studios (formerly Britvic) on the Castlereagh Road in East Belfast.

-In May 2025, Belfast was named "City of Film’"at the Global Production Awards ceremony held during the Cannes Film Festival in France.
+In May 2025, Belfast was named "City of Film" at the Global Production Awards ceremony held during the Cannes Film Festival in France.